To learn about Weak Password Test (WPT), read the sections below or watch a brief Weak Password Test (WPT) video.

 7. LM Hash Password

 This failure indicates that the affected account uses a Local Area Network (LAN) manager hash, which is an antiquated method.
-These passwords are vulnerable to brute force attacks and can be cracked in seconds.
+These passwords are vulnerable to brute force attacks and can be quickly cracked.

 8. AES Encryption Not Set

 This failure indicates that the account doesn’t use Advanced Encryption Standard (AES) to encrypt the user’s password.
 AES encrypts passwords with a 128-bit or 256-bit key.
-So, passwords that use AES encryption are less vulnerable to attacks.
+Passwords that use AES encryption are less vulnerable to attacks.

 9. DES-Only Encryption